 After her time in New York, Mother Xavier began her work as the mother superior of the Sisters of Charity of New Jersey.
-In 1860, the order opened their mother house in Madison at Convent Station.
-Under her leadership, Mother Xavier opened seven hospitals, along with nurses’ training schools, homes for the elderly, orphanages and a residence for working women.
+In 1860, the order opened their motherhouse in Madison at Convent Station.
+Under her leadership, Mother Xavier opened seven hospitals, along with nurses’ training schools, homes for the elderly, orphanages, and a residence for working women.
 Among her most significant accomplishments, Mother Xavier helped found the College of Saint Elizabeth which made history as the first four-year women’s college in the state.
-The college was also one of the first Catholic colleges for women in the United States.
+This was one of the first Catholic colleges for women in the United States.